clralab/boilerplates/docker-compose/cadvisor_exporter/README.md

 Under the Grafana boilerplate there is an example dashboard for cadvisor.
 This dashboard is also available on the Grafana template website.

+## Shoutout and thanks

+Special thanks to paaacman for the additional commands.
+These reduced my average Cadvisor CPU usage from 11.7% down to around 2.7%.

+<a href="https://github.com/google/cadvisor/issues/2523">(Relatively) high CPU usage for the cadvisor container</a>